avoidik/colima-xbar-plugin/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-[Lima](https://github.com/lima-vm/lima) is an alternative to using Docker Desktop on your Mac.
+[Colima](https://github.com/abiosoft/colima) minimal setup wrapper on top of Lima [Lima](https://github.com/lima-vm/lima) is an alternative to using Docker Desktop on your Mac.

 ## Description

-This plugin is compatible with [xbar](https://xbarapp.com/) and [SwiftBar](https://github.com/swiftbar/SwiftBar), and provides a menubar app that creates a Lima menubar option with submenus for each Lima VM on your machine.
+This plugin is compatible with [xbar](https://xbarapp.com/) and [SwiftBar](https://github.com/swiftbar/SwiftBar), and provides a menubar app that creates a (Co)lima menubar option with submenus for each (Co)lima VM on your machine.
 For each VM, you can:

 - start/stop the VM
 - stop, start or remove stopped containers
 - pull or remove images from the VM
-- Run an arbitrary command inside the VM with `lima`
+- Run an arbitrary command inside the VM with `colima`

 ### Screen shots